MiteshShah/miteshshah.github.io/_posts/sysadmin/2015-07-15-how-to-setup-smartphone-test-farm-stf.markdown

 comments: true
 categories: sysadmin
 excerpt: "Smartphone Test Farm (STF) is a web application for debugging smartphones, smartwatches and other gadgets remotely, from the comfort of your browser."
-tags: [Linux, SysAdmin, SystemAdmin, STF, Android, Ubuntu]
+tags: [Linux, SysAdmin, STF, Android, Ubuntu]
 image:
   feature:
 date: 2015-07-15T16:11:32+05:30